OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 - PostgreSQL
 - MySQL

-In OSGeo Live, a simple SQLite setup has been implemented.
+In OSGeo-Live, a simple SQLite setup has been implemented.
 The database can be found in ``/var/www/pycsw/data/cite``

 In case of a new db, the setup process is: